mnvr/music-making-machines/modules/README.md

 > [!TIP]
 >
-> This might have to do with how we ourselves respond exponentially (using our
+> This might have to do with how we ourselves respond exponentially
+> (logarithmically, but we're anyways using our hand wavy definition where we
-> wavy hand wavy definition) to volume - if we were to correlate the volume to
+> bucket everything _non-linear_ as exponential) to volume - if we were to
-> say, the max level of the voltage, then the voltage needs to increase 3.1
+> correlate the volume to say the max level of the voltage, then the voltage
-> times or us to feel it as twice as loud.
+> needs to increase 3.1 times or us to feel it as twice as loud.
 >
 > That's why the unit of audio levels is dB (decibels), but I feel I'm going on
 > a tangent to a tangent here, so will stop at that.

-What do we know is - (a) linear is not always enough to model increases in the level of a sound, and (b)a more "spiky" increase sometimes sounds more natural.
+What do we know is - (a) linear is not always enough to model increases in the level of a sound, and (b) a more "spiky" increase sometimes sounds more natural.
 So the question then is - which "spikier" function should we use.

 Let us first try with a literal definition of an exponential function,